Summit Historical Society

 education children dillon campus

 Reservations required.
 K-6 grades.
+1 hour.

+Educational program can be customized for group upon request.
 Boy Scouts, Girl Scouts, and other groups are welcome.
 Inquire below.

 education children ute stem